Close

 Make your final move in the military

 The U.S. Department of Veterans Affairs offers substantial help with home loans and general housing assistance.
 You don’t have to be a first-time homebuyer to take advantage of VA home loans.
+But make sure you read over the eligibility requirements to determine what benefits you can receive.

 • Purchase a home at a competitive interest rate with a Purchase Loan, often without requiring a down payment or mortgage insurance.

-• Cash-Out Refinance Loans are for homeowners who want to take cash out of their home equity to take care of things like paying off debt, funding school or making home improvements.
+• Refinance your loan.
+A Cash-Out Refinance Loan allows homeowners to take cash out of their home equity to take care of things like paying off debt, funding school or making home improvements.
+You can also obtain a lower interest rate with an Interest Rate Reduction Refinance Loan.

 If you’re over 60 and have 20 or more years of active service, you might want to check into Armed Forces Retirement Homes.
-AFRH currently has two communities — in Gulfport, Miss., and Washington, D.C.
+The AFRH currently has two communities — in Gulfport, Miss., and Washington, D.C.
 Contact them to see if you can apply.

 • Military OneSource offers financial counseling for retirees and service members who were discharged under honorable or general discharge under honorable conditions for up to 365 days after their retirement, end-of-tour or discharge date.